 - Steak Fajitas

 - More Beef Recipes

-These Ground Beef Tacos are made with juicy, flavorful taco meat stuffed into crunchy hard taco shells, topped with melted cheddar cheese and all of your favorite fixings.
+This Crispy Beef Taco recipe is made with juicy, flavorful taco meat stuffed into crunchy hard taco shells, topped with melted cheddar cheese and all of your favorite fixings.
 It's a family favorite that can be ready in under 30 minutes.